DS4PS/cpp-526-fall-2019/schedule.md

 For this week, read about how [GitHub has evolved to support government](https://readwrite.com/2014/08/14/github-government-ben-balter-open-source/).

-For your topic this week, I invite you to reflect on your experiences with government services.
-Do you think open source frameworks could help open the black box and make government more accessible?
-Would people contribute?
-Would government become more accessible, or more accessible for engineers and more alienating for regular citizens?
+Do you think open source frameworks would help open the black box and make government more accessible?
+Would government become more accessible, or alienate regular citizens that are not computer scientists?
+Would it make influence from special interests more transparent, or would it make it easier for them to hijack the process of shaping local laws?

 <a class="uk-button uk-button-primary" href="https://www.yellowdig.com/board/40500">YELLOWDIG</a>